 It can be very easy to over serve, and therefore overeat, especially when you are hungry!
 Use these guides to help you create servings of following food types:

-How many carbohydrates can I eat?
+How many grain foods and starchy vegetables can I eat?

 A closed fist is a good guide for a portion of starchy carbohydrate foods like taro, potato, rice, banana and bread.
 Tip – if you want more than one carbohydrate in your meal, reduce the size of each one, so the total is the size of one fist